bwLehrpool/dnbd3/src/fuse/cowDoc/readme.md

 activeUploads:0
 ulspeed=0.00
 ```
-- The `uuid` is the session uuid, which the cow server uses to identify the session.
+- The `uuid` is the session uuid used by the Cow server to identify the session.

-- The `state` is `backgroundUpload` if the image is still mounted and cow blocks are uploaded in the background.
+- The `status` is `backgroundUpload` when the image is still mounted and cow blocks are uploaded in the background.
-It is `uploading` if the image got dismounted and all not yet uploaded blocks are  uploaded.
+It is `uploading` when the image has been unmounted and all blocks that have not yet been uploaded are uploaded.
-it is `done` if the image got dismounted and all blocks are uploaded.
+It is `done` when the image has been unmounted and all blocks have been uploaded.
-- `inQueue` are the cow blocks which are currently uploaded or waiting for a free slot.
+- `Queue` are the cow blocks that are currently being uploaded or are waiting for a free slot.
-- `modifiedBlocks` are cow block which have changes which are not uploaded to the server yet, because the changes are to recent.
+- `ModifiedBlocks` are cow blocks that have changes that have not yet been uploaded to the server because the changes are too recent.
 - `totalBlocksUploaded` the total amount of cow blocks uploaded since the image was mounted.
-- `activeUploads` is the number blocks that are currently uploaded.
+- `activeUploads` is the number of blocks currently being uploaded.
 - `ulspeed` the current upload speed in kb/s.

-Once all blocks are uploaded, the state will be set to `done`.
+Once all blocks have been uploaded, the status is set to `done`.
-If you define `COW_DUMP_BLOCK_UPLOADS`, then after the block upload is complete, a list of all blocks and sorted by the number of uploads will be dumped into status.txt.
+If you define `COW_DUMP_BLOCK_UPLOADS`, a list of all blocks, sorted by the number of uploads, is copied to the status.txt file after the block upload is completed.

 With the command line parameter `--cowStatStdout` the same output of the stats file will be printed in stdout.